What is intensive care?

 Intensive care is a level of care that involves close monitoring and advanced treatment of critically ill patients

-An intensive care unit has higher staffing levels and a high-tech environment.
-Here, patients who need more careful monitoring than in a regular care department receive treatment.
+In an intensive care unit, where there is a higher staff density and a high-tech environment, patients are cared for who need more careful monitoring than can be provided in a regular ward.

-Intensive care is one of the most costly forms of health care.
-Teams of specially trained physicians, nurses and assistant nurses work there.
+Intensive care is one of the most resource-intensive forms of healthcare.
+Teams of specially trained doctors, nurses and assistant nurses work there.

-Intensive care units are designed and equipped to give patients who suffer from failure of the body's most important functions such as breathing, circulation and consciousness a maximum chance of survival.
+Intensive care units are designed and equipped to give patients with impaired vital functions such as breathing, circulation and consciousness the maximum chance of survival.

-Today, an intensive care unit is one of the departments with the highest concentration of medical-technical equipment.
-Medical examination methods and treatment with advanced instruments and surveillance monitors are used to monitor the patient's health.
+As a result, today's intensive care unit is one of the units with the highest concentration of medical-technical equipment.
+Examination methods and treatment using advanced devices and monitoring monitors to follow the patient's health status.

-Patients cared for in an intensive care unit are often connected to various machines that are vital for highly specialized care.
-Overall, there are a lot of different machines, and as a patient it can be very stressful to be cared amidst this environment.
-Infusion pumps, surveillance monitors and ventilators (respirators) that alert, glowing lights and examinations as well as caregiving by the ever-present staff that is to be carried out at frequent intervals.
+Patients in an intensive care unit are often connected to various devices relevant to highly specialized care.
+All in all, there are a lot of devices and as a patient, it can be very stressful to be cared for there.
+Infusion pumps, monitoring monitors and ventilators that sound alarms, lights that shine and examinations and nursing by ever-present staff to be carried out at frequent intervals.

-Sometimes the condition may worsen, and there may be a need for intensive care at another hospital with specialist care at a higher level.
-Then you will be taken there by ambulance and the accompanying anesthesist / intensive care staff.
+Sometimes the condition may worsen and there may be a need for intensive care in another hospital with a higher level of specialist care.
+In this case, you will be transported by ambulance with accompanying anesthesia/intensive care staff.

 • Intensive Care (ICU) refers to the care of patients with failure of the body's most basic functions such as breathing, circulation and consciousness